rwynn/monstache/README.md

 ### Install ###

+You can download monstache binaries for Linux from the [Releases](https://github.com/rwynn/monstache/releases) page.

+Or you can build monstache from source using go get

 	go get github.com/rwynn/monstache

 ### Getting Started ###

 Since monstache uses the mongodb oplog to tail events it is required that mongodb is configured to produce an oplog.

-This can be ensured by:
+This can be ensured by doing one of the following:
 + Setting up [replica sets](http://docs.mongodb.org/manual/tutorial/deploy-replica-set/)
 + Passing --master to the mongod process
 + Setting the following in /etc/mongod.conf